-Persons who are fully vaccinated against the coronavirus SARS‑CoV‑2 with vaccines approved by the European Medicines Agency (EMA) (or equivalents of these vaccines used in third countries) can enter Germany from the USA.
+Persons who are fully vaccinated against the coronavirus SARS-CoV-2 with vaccines approved by the European Medicines Agency (EMA) (or equivalents of these vaccines used in third countries) can enter Germany.
 This includes persons who wish to enter Germany for the purpose of visits or tourism.
-Fully vaccinated persons as defined above can apply for visas at the Consulate General New York if required.
+Fully vaccinated persons as defined above can apply for visas at the competent mission abroad if required.

 However, this does not apply to entry to Germany from countries that are classified as areas of variant of concern.
 Transportation to Germany from these areas continues to be prohibited.

-Only persons who have been vaccinated with vaccines listed on the website of the Paul-Ehrlich-Institut (PEI) can enter Germany (see details below).
-This currently applies solely to vaccines approved by the European Medicines Agency (EMA) or equivalents of these vaccines used in third countries.
+Only persons who are fully vaccinated with one or different vaccines approved by the European Medicines Agency (EMA) (list of approved vaccines ) or with equivalents of these vaccines used in third countries (list ) can enter Germany.
 The plan is to extend this to other vaccines with a comparable level of protection as soon as the necessary tests have been completed.

 Proof of vaccination